Mullican | Anderson | Shaw | Impressions | Mohawk

 Climate and Solid Wood Flooring

-Engineered, handscraped 5″ hickory plank wood flooring has become most popular.
-Engineered is best suited for the 5″ format, hickory is much harder than oak and handscraped hardwood is the more casual, carefree and low maintenance solution.
+Engineered, handscraped 5″ hickory plank wood flooring has become the most popular hardwood option.
+Engineered is best suited for the 5″ format.
+Hickory is much harder than oak and handscraped hardwood is the more casual, carefree and low maintenance solution.
 I chose handscraped wood floors for my home 12 years ago and they look the same today as the day I installed them.